 A Meckel's diverticulum is a pouch on the wall of the lower part of the intestine that is present at birth (congenital).
-The diverticulum may contain tissue that is the same as tissue of the stomach or pancreas.
+The diverticulum may contain tissue similar to that of the stomach or pancreas.

 A Meckel's diverticulum is tissue left over from when the baby's digestive tract was forming before birth.
-A small number of people have a Meckel's diverticulum, but only a few develop symptoms.
+A small number of people have a Meckel's diverticulum.
+However, only a few develop symptoms.

-Symptoms often occur during the first few years of life, but they may not start until adulthood.
+Symptoms often occur during the first few years of life.
+However, they may not start until adulthood.

 You may need surgery to remove the diverticulum if bleeding develops.
-The segment of small intestine that contains the diverticulum is surgically removed.
+The segment of small intestine that contains the diverticulum is taken out.
 The ends of the intestine are sewn back together.

-You may need iron replacement to correct anemia.
-If you have a lot of bleeding, you may need a blood transfusion.
+You may need to take iron supplements to treat anemia.
+You may need a blood transfusion if you have a lot of bleeding,

-See your health care provider right away if your child passes blood or bloody stool or has ongoing complaints of abdominal pain.
+See your health care provider right away if your child passes blood or bloody stool or has ongoing abdominal pain.

 Kahn E, Daum F. Anatomy, histology, embryology, and developmental anomalies of the small and large intestine.
 In: Feldman M, Friedman LS, Brandt LJ, eds.Sleisenger & Fordtran's Gastrointestinal and Liver Disease